-|Professor Carlos Castro|
+|Professor Carlos Castro

 Costa Rica is one of the richest countries in Central America while its neighbor, Nicaragua, is one of the poorest.
 Costa Rica has a liberal democratic system, while Nicaragua is more authoritarian.
 What led these neighboring countries to develop so differently?
-Carlos Castro, professor of Sociology, will offer his interpretation of why two neighboring countries with strong cultural similarities can differ so dramatically.
+Carlos Castro, professor of Sociology, offered his interpretation of why two neighboring countries with strong cultural similarities can differ so dramatically.

 "Nicaragua and Costa Rica pose an interesting case study," says Castro.
 "They are so close and yet so different.
 The lessons to be drawn from them could apply to many nations and regions of the world wrestling with issues related to social, political, and economic development."